Liblung/Hydra_obsolete/pub/modified_date_timeline.md

 ## Download Rates

-This is intended to serve as a reference for file dates in 2016 files, and to contain interesting observations into their "download rate".
+This is intended to serve as a reference for file dates in the Facepunch/VCC leak era files, and to contain interesting observations into their "download rate".

-Many released files contain differing times on their Last Modified dates, between when the computer starts downloading (, moving, etc) the files and when it finishes.
-By observing the ratio of the amount of time it took to complete to the size of the files, we can determine a "download speed".
+Many released files contain differing times on their Last Modified dates, between when the computer starts downloading (, moving, etc; when the computer finishes writing, it always uses the current time) the files and when it finishes.
+By observing the ratio of the amount of time it took to complete to the size of the files, we can determine a "download rate".
 If we put files of the same day together and assume they are excerpts of a collection, we can estimate the size of the files in between these released files.
-If the collection was continuously downloaded, then the time between between our excerpts indicates the size of the files between them.
+IF the collection was continuously downloaded, then the time between between our excerpts indicates the size of the files between them.
+Unique circumstances, such as specific inferences (da repo!) and the oddly internally-consistent dates between separate releases contribute to this being a sensible approach.

 Further, observe differences in the mentioned download rate.
-The slower they are indicates possible tampering - files were removed and the dates between thus had less "stuff".
-This can be used to indicate sources, and possibly implies differences in how these files were originally obtained.
+The slower they are indicates possible tampering with the sourcees - files were removed and the dates on the files were still preserved - thus less files per second.
+This can be used to indicate sources, and implies differences in how these files were originally obtained.

+Only to-the-second precision was used for the math.
+Smaller files are more likely to be inaccurate representations of the download rate, while larger ones will be less affected.

+Times are indicated in YYYY-MM-DD, HH-MM-SS. (( indicates the earliest file in the release, while )) the last. (( )) means the file has uniform timestamps.

 Time | Thing
 --- | ---